dclelland/urbit-mac/README.md

 - Think about where the planet is to be stored, how sessions are handled/persisted securely, etc
 - Difference between 'new planet' and 'start existing planet'
+- Install Keychain pod (or is the native keychain access good enough now that we shouldn't need this?)

 ## Other ideas